andrewaylett/aylett.co.uk/src/app/articles/scope-three.md

 consumer.

-Scope Three Zero encourages efficiency: when the carbon cost of a product is included in a company&apos;s bottom line, a more expensive process with a lower environmental impact leads to lower prices.
+Scope Three Zero encourages efficiency: when the carbon cost of a product is included in a company's bottom line, a more expensive process with a lower environmental impact leads to lower prices.

 ### I sell to the public, why should I sign the Scope Three Pledge?

-The vast bulk of most consumers&apos; environmental emissions are scope three.
-It&apos;s certainly possible for a motivated consumer to offset or remove CO₂ privately, but it&apos;s not common.
-The right thing should be the easy thing to
-do: by accounting for the environmental impact of your products, you are making more sustainable products available to more people.
+The vast bulk of most consumers' environmental emissions are scope three.
+It's certainly possible for a motivated consumer to offset or remove CO₂ privately, but it's not common.
+The right thing should be the easy thing to do: by accounting for the environmental impact of your products, you are making more sustainable products available to more people.

 Consumers who are conscious of the environmental impact of their lifestyle are more likely to seek out suppliers who demonstrate their willingness to help.
 Ensuring that all our products have their CO₂ accounted for makes it easier to compare products on a like-for-like basis.

-I&apos;m a part of the supply chain, why am I being encouraged to sign the Scope Three Pledge, and why should I encourage my suppliers to do the same?
+I'm a part of the supply chain, why am I being encouraged to sign the Scope Three Pledge, and why should I encourage my suppliers to do the same?

 The incentives to account for scope three emissions in a B2B relationship